MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-new-barcode-scanner.md

 search.app:
   - PowerApps
 ---
-# Barcode-scanner control for canvas apps
+# Barcode scanner control for canvas apps

 Scans barcodes, QR codes, and data-matrix codes on an Android or iOS device.
-Not supported in a web browser.

 ## Description

 The control opens a native scanner on an Android or iOS device.
 The scanner automatically detects a barcode, a QR code, or a data-matrix code when in view.
 The control doesn't support scanning in a web browser.

+> [!NOTE]
+> The barcode scanner control is supported only on Android and iOS apps.
+On browsers and other platforms, users will see a warning that some features of the app won't work.

 ## Key properties